Your Written Asthma Action Plan: A Complete Guide

 • Peak flow is below 50% of your personal best

 Action: Use your rescue inhaler immediately.
 Call 911 or go to the nearest emergency room.
 Do not drive yourself.
 This is a medical emergency.
+For detailed step-by-step guidance on what to do during an attack, see our asthma emergency management guide.
 Contact our office at (954) 522-7226 as soon as possible after receiving emergency care.

 Peak Flow Monitoring: Your Early Warning System

 A peak flow meter is a simple, portable device that measures how fast you can blow air out of your lungs.
-Daily readings give you an objective number to match against your zones — often catching changes before you feel symptoms.
+Daily readings give you an objective number to match against your zones -- often catching changes before you feel symptoms.
+This is especially valuable for patients with poor symptom perception, a condition common in severe or long-standing asthma where airflow decline is not felt until it becomes significant.

 Your personal best peak flow is determined during a period when your asthma is well controlled.
 Dr. Hull measures this during comprehensive lung function testing at our clinic, then calculates your Green, Yellow, and Red Zone ranges.